 Taste by the first definition

-In its first definition, the American Heritage Dictionary limits the tastes perceived by the taste buds to four; in fact there are at least six ů in addition to the classic four, there are the taste of fat, and a taste called umami. žUmamiÓ means delicious in Japanese, and is the word for the savory taste of meat.
+In its first definition, the American Heritage Dictionary limits the tastes perceived by the taste buds to four; in fact there are at least two more in addition to the classic four: there is the taste of fat, and a taste called umami.
+Umami means delicious in Japanese, and is the word for the savory taste of meat.

 Taste by the second definition

 The second definition, which includes smell and touch, is the one most people have in mind when they talk about the taste of a food - taste, in this sense, means flavor.

 Smell - better than any of the other components of flavor - allows us to determine the specific food we are eating, for example smell helps us distinguish a lemon from a lime.
 In fact most people can distinguish among many thousands of odors, and perfumers more than 10 000!

 The sense of touch provides us with information about the texture or "mouthfeel" of a food.
 Texture includes both the slipperiness of an oyster and the fizz and prickle of a carbonated beverage.